gmatocha/Filament-Watch-Octoprint-Plugin/README_HELPER.md

 Whether the print is paused.

 - **alarmWindowWidth** (float, mm):
 How far measuredExtrudedLen can be from gcodeForecastLen before triggering an alarm.
 The base for this number is the *Allowed Deviation (mm)* in settings, plus the difference between commanded and forecast gcode.
-This widens the alarm window when there are large ascyncronicities between
+This widens the alarm window when there is large asynchronicity between sent gcode and the real world to prevent false alarms.
+This values decays back to Allowed Deviation a

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjM3NjY3ODE4XX0=
+eyJoaXN0b3J5IjpbLTExMzIwNjk3NzJdfQ==
 -->